psyny/LetItFlow/architecture.md

 - admin: has full access to evertying in the system and everything a dungeonmaster can do.
 - dungeonmaster: has control over its party and create new parties.
 Can create players and attach them to his party.
 Can create entities, instances, etc. Has control over every entity in its party.
 Can add VFx, pass turn and change the game phase on the gamestate.
 And everything a player can do.
 - veteran: has control over the entities owned by itself.
 Can edit its data fields.
 Can do everything a rookie can do.
 - rookie: has control over the entityInstance owned by itself.
 Can edit its data fields.
-Can do everything a rookie can do.
+Can do everything a spectator can do.
 - spectator: only view the game, can't control anything.